cecat/MyHASS/index.md

 [Amcrest Smarthome 1080p Wifi Outdoor Security Cameras](https://www.amazon.com/gp/product/B07WK8FH3X/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1).
 These don't require a separate NVR so are a snap to get running.

+### About Networks ###
-7. **About Networks**: You'll want to make sure your home wifi router can do DNS reservations so that your server and cameras always get the same IP address.
+You'll want to make sure your home wifi router can do DNS reservations so that your server and cameras always get the same IP address.
 This is important for configuring the cameras (via their RTSP URLs) as well as for MQTT so devices can find the server.
 If you plan to access HASS remotely (it has a very nice smartphone app) you'll also want to forward port 8123 for HASS and 1883 for MQTT.
-For $5/mo though you can subscribe to [Nabucasa](https://nabucasa.com/), a company run by Home Assistant founders that provides remote access without opening ports on your router.
+For $6/mo though you can subscribe to [Nabucasa](https://nabucasa.com/), a company run by Home Assistant founders that provides remote access without opening ports on your router.

-## Current Projects
+## Current Projects and Updates

 I'm working on a couple of things at the moment.
 Having set up Frigate to take actions when certain objects (e.g., humans) are detected during certain time